Mr. John Avallone

 Physicist, designing products ranging from medical autotransfusion and

 He hopes to incorporate his Engineering experience and his appreciation of

 Physics as both a practical and theoretical instrument to lead his

 In 2013, Mr. Avallone received a Math for America Master Teacher

 MUST READING FOR ALL STUY JUNIORS and

 I LOVE this article.
-It espouses the attitude toward learning and
+It promotes the attitude toward learning and

 accomplishment that I hope my students can apply to their lives.